UtrechtUniversity/researchcloud-items/docs/index.md

 This is the developer documentation for this repository.
 See [primer SURF ResearchCloud](https://utrechtuniversity.github.io/vre-docs/docs/research-cloud-intro.html) for end-user documentation).

-This documentation concern ResearchCloud components for Unix/Linux workspaces, which are based on Ansible.
-There is a [separate repository](https://github.com/UtrechtUniversity/researchcloud-items-win/) for Windows components (using PowerShell).

 Below is a section for [playbooks](#Playbooks) and a section for [roles](#Roles) (reusable items that can be included in a playbook).
 The playbook and roles can be used stand-alone (run them locally on the target host), but are designed with the goal of deploying them in the deployment of a ResearchCloud workspace.

 Contributed playbooks and roles should meet criteria specified in our [item quality checklist](./item_quality_checklist.md).

+### A note on Windows

+This documentation concern ResearchCloud components for Unix/Linux workspaces, which are based on Ansible.
+There is a [separate repository](https://github.com/UtrechtUniversity/researchcloud-items-win/) for Windows components (using PowerShell).

 ## Installing as a collection